 - 1 package allergy appropriate chocolate cookies (approx 21 cookies) *see the post above for options

-- 4 Tablespoons softened coconut oil
+- 4 Tablespoons softened coconut oil (or vegan butter)

 - CHOCOLATE PUDDING LAYER:

 - Two 3.4-oz chocolate cook and serve Jello pudding

-- 2 cups rice milk (original or vanilla will work)
+- 2 cups rice milk

 - CHOCOLATE MOUSSE LAYER: